keycloakify/docs.keycloakify.dev/realtime-input-validation.md

 How you would pass this parameter in practice depend of the Docker image/Helm chart that you are using.\
 [Here is an example with docker compose](https://github.com/keycloakify/keycloakify/discussions/292#discussioncomment-5494498).  \
-With older Keycloak distribution you can also use JAVA\_OPS environement variable
+With older Keycloak distribution you can also use JAVA\_OPS environment variable

 [docker example](https://user-images.githubusercontent.com/6702424/229278938-fb170876-b848-4362-b125-0f3a19351774.png), [helm example](https://user-images.githubusercontent.com/6702424/229279001-1e35afec-7484-40eb-868e-044a74d684ab.png).\
 But the default way, with the official docker image is [this](https://github.com/keycloakify/keycloakify/blob/48cbfc64c07ad92636dd04e04143228a3a53bef2/src/bin/keycloakify/generateStartKeycloakTestingContainer.ts#L57).